lmaddio/text-editor/README.md

 # Simple text editor
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Initial setup
-Run `npm install` in order to setup application
+Run `yarn install` in order to setup application

 ## Development server
-Run `npm start` for a dev server.
+Run `yarn start` for a dev server.

+## Build
+Run `yarn build`.

 ## Notes
-+ Text sample is given in `text.service.js`
-+ Given files structure is not obligatory and could be changed
++ Used context instead of redux for storing and sharing the data.
+The only reason I found is that the application was pretty small so I thought is was good to make use of context.
++ I didn't have too much time so I concentrate in the functionality and left the styles aside.
++ This project is hosted in: [netlify](lmaddio-text-editor.netlify.com)